 It’s liquid courage.
 We’ve all had a drink or two and felt a little more confident talking to that girl, guy, or when making a big decision.
 Heck, I’ve used it to help me write an article I was struggling with and I know this guy has too.

-The reason you feel more confident when you drink is because as stated before, alcohol lowers inhibitions and impairs judgement.
+The reason you feel more confident when you drink is that – as stated before, alcohol lowers inhibitions and impairs judgment.
 This combination creates an environment in which people do things they might not do on a daily basis.
 This can be good and bad.

 SO WE KNOW THE GOOD AND BAD BUT WHY DO WE DRINK?